112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 69

-`'Forsake not an old friend, for the new is not comparabl unto him" .
+'Forsake not an old friend, for the new is not comparabl unto him" .
 Eeciesiasticus, IX, 10 -

 The French aren ' t our 7:i-ad of people .
 The Gerunds are .' >

-What makes a nation "our kind of people" ?
-Th e w=-ay they look The clothes they wear ?
+What makes a nation "our kind of people" ? the w=-ay they look The clothes they wear ?
 The kin d of plumbing they have ?
 Or the things they believ e in - the things they fight : for ; the things they fight